This is a request to have the score that was reported recalculated by hand and the results reported to the candidate.

 NOTE: All failing scores are routinely checked prior to being released.

 A candidate may request a Score Certification of his/her respective results on the ADEX Dental or Dental Hygiene Examination.
 Such a request must be made on-line and include the candidate’s name, ID number, site of the examination, date of the examination, and current address.
-There is a fee of twenty-five dollars ($25.00), all payments must be made using a VISA or MasterCard.
+There is a fee of fifty dollars ($50.00), all payments must be made using a VISA or MasterCard.

 - To preserve the integrity of future examinations, the inspection of examination papers, materials or Evaluation Forms by a candidate or a representative of the candidate shall not be permitted at any time.

 - The Director of Examinations, or his/her designee, shall perform the certification and notify the candidate of the results, usually within ten (10) business days of the request at the CDCA Central Office.

 - Candidate Appeal may be generated if the candidate believes that his/her examination results were adversely affected by extraordinary conditions during the examination, which affected the final outcome of the candidate’s examination.
 The candidate appeal must be received no later than 30 days following the day you receive your scores.
 Should a candidate apply for re-examination during the pending appeal, the review shall be terminated, the appeal dismissed and the appeal cannot be re-instituted at later date.
 Appeals are reviewed on the basis of facts surrounding the decision during the examination.
 Appeals based on patient behavior, tardiness or failure to appear will not be considered.
 The appeals process is the final review authority and if the appeal is denied there is no further review process within the CDCA.